mridul037/mridul037/README.md

 **Quote of the hour:**

-Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
+The difference between theory and practice is that in theory, there is no difference between theory and practice.

-~ Ward Cunningham
+~ Richard Moore (engineer)
 <pre>

 </pre>